 The most common cause of fuel pump failure is contaminated fuel.
-Diesel fuel is less refined than traditional gasoline which makes it more susceptible to picking up contaminates like water, dirt, grime, etc. When these harmful substances get into your gas tank they get sucked up by the fuel pump which can damage its internal components causing failure.
+Diesel fuel is less refined than traditional gasoline which makes it more susceptible to picking up contaminates like water & dirt.
+When these harmful substances get into your gas tank they get sucked up by the fuel pump.
+In turn, this can damage the internal fuel pump components causing failure.

 Outside of the pump itself, the fuel level sensor on the 5.0 Cummins Titan XD is known to be faulty, more specifically for 2016 year models.
 The fuel level sensor was placed in a bad location of the gas tank for this model year which would incorrectly read fuel levels and cause the car to shut off while driving.
 This occurred most frequently when fuel levels were around 1/4 of a tank or lower.